Campaign Against Psychiatric Abuse: Participants

 The English branch was set up on 5 September 1975 as the British section of the Action Committee Against Abuses of Psychiatry for Political Purposes and composed of psychiatrists, other doctors, and laymen including David Markham, Max Gammon, William Shawcross, George Theiner, James Thackara, Tom Stoppard, Marina Voikhanskaya, Eric Avebury, Helen Bamber, and Vladimir Bukovsky.

 The chair of the organisation was British psychiatrist Henry Dicks.
 From the fall of 1976, its director was Viktor Fainberg.
 Committees similar to the Campaign Against Psychiatric Abuse were later set up in France, Germany, and Switzerland.

 Activities

 Campaigns of the British section of the group included a rally against psychiatric abuse in July 1976 in Trafalgar Square and led to the release of Vladimir Borisov, Vladimir Bukovsky and Leonid Plyushch.
 The group issued correspondence, bulletins, and other documents which are deposited in the International Institute of Social History, Amsterdam.
 The group was so effective that by the early 1980s Soviet psychiatry had pariah status.
 Opposition in Britain including the Campaign Against Psychiatric Abuse led the Royal College of Psychiatrists to establish the Special Committee on the Political Abuse of Psychiatry in 1978.
-The Campaign Against Psychiatric Abuse actually never said what its fallback position was, this must mean that the Campaign favoured confinement of the innocent in prisons instead of mental hospitals.
+The Campaign Against Psychiatric Abuse actually never said what its fallback position was, meaning that the Campaign favoured confinement of the innocent in prisons instead of mental hospitals.